 Varieties of room mint

-Call this plant room or homemint.
-Like all gubocvetny valuable plecrantus with its fragrant leaves.
-And they smell because of the special glands in the leaves that emit essential oils.
-In indoor floriculture several varieties of plectrum are known, and the most popular of them are three:
+This plant is called a house plant or a domestic plant.mint.
+Like all labiates, plecranthus is valuable for its aromatic leaves.
+And they smell thanks to special glands in the leaves that secrete essential oils.
+In indoor floriculture, several varieties of plecranthus are known, and the three most popular are:

 • Plectratus shrub or Mole tree is an evergreen shrub that reaches one meter in height;